Body Surface Area Calculator – Calculate Your BSA

-Body surface area is often used in medicine to dose medications.
+Body surface area (BSA) is a clinical measurement used most often in the medical field to dose medications.
 It is also used in cardiology to estimate effective cardiac output based on a person’s size.

 This is known as the cardiac index.
 In nephrology, body surface area is also used to determine the true glomerular filtration rate on an individual basis by dividing a patient’s calculated GFR by their BSA.